 University of Pennsylvania

-Latoya C. Dawkins is a law clerk in Frier Levitt's Healthcare and Life Sciences Group.
+Latoya C. Dawkins, J.D., is a law clerk in Frier Levitt's Healthcare and Life Sciences Group.
 Latoya is a fourth year evening student at Seton Hall University School of Law and expects to graduate May 2017 with a Health Law and Compliance Concentration.

 Prior to joining Frier Levitt, Latoya worked as a senior patent paralegal at Bayer HealthCare for over five years where she assisted with patent prosecution and submissions to the United States Patent and Trademark Office.
 She also served as a judicial intern to the Honorable Christine Vanek, J.S.C. in Superior Court of New Jersey.